1EdTech/casa-protocol/protocol.md

 An outlet is an interface that accesses the local representation of a payload, namely a payload's identity and attributes.

-If an outlet is designated as a manager, it additionally gains read access to the payload's original attributes and journal; further, it may also payloads stored in `Local` to influence how other outlets perceive the payload and, optionally, those stored in `AdjOut` to influence how `AdjOutPeer` nodes perceive the payload.
-Modifications to payloads must be both written to the `attributes` property of the payload and entered into the `journal` section of the payload.
+If an outlet is designated as a manager, it additionally gains read access to the payload's original attributes and journal; this allows it to deconstruct the path by which the `Payload` arrived at its current state, and thus to set up transform rules to mutate the payload's state.

 ## Operations